anandaworldwide/ananda-library-chatbot/docs/SECURITY-TODO.md

 ### Security Improvements

 - [ ] Fix bug where route does not fail when siteAuth cookie is missing
-- [ ] Strip out /api/audio from file names and confirm with the user that things are still working
 - [ ] Audit all other API endpoints for similar URL formatting vulnerabilities
 - [ ] Consider implementing content-type checking for audio files to prevent serving non-audio content